Zoinzibar/Decafed/user/mods/DanW-SPTQuestingBots/README.md

 Before selecting a quest for a bot, all quests are first filtered to ensure they have at least one valid location on the map and the bot is able to accept the quest (it's not blocked by player level, etc.).
 Then, the following metrics are generated for every valid quest:
 1) The distance between the bot and each objective for the quest with some randomness applied (by **questing.bot_quests.distance_randomness**).
 This value is then normalized based on the furthest objective from the bot (for any valid quest), and finally it's multiplied by a weighting factor defined by **questing.bot_quests.distance_weighting** (1 by default).
 2) A "desirability" rating for each quest, which is the desirability rating assigned to the quest but with some randomness applied (by **questing.bot_quests.desirability_randomness**).
 This value is divided by 100 and then multiplied by a weighting factor defined by **questing.bot_quests.desirability_weighting** (1 by default).
+There are modifiers that can be applied to the desirability ratings of quests including **questing.bot_quests.desirability_camping_multiplier**, **questing.bot_quests.desirability_sniping_multiplier**, and **questing.bot_quests.desirability_active_quest_multiplier**.
+More information about these settings can be found in the README or GitHub repo for this mod.
 3) The angle between two vectors: the vector between the bot and its selected extract (described above), and the vector between the bot and each objective for the quest.
 If the quest objective is in the same direction as the bot's selected extract, this angle will be small.
 If the bot has to move further from its selected extract, this angle will be large.
 Angles that are below a certain threshold (90 deg by default) are reduced down to 0 deg.
 This value is divided by 180 deg minus the threshold just described (90 deg by default), and finally it's multiplied by a weighting factor defined by **questing.bot_quests.exfil_direction_weighting**, which is different for every map.

 These three metrics are then added together, and the result is the overall score for the corresponding quest.
 The quest with the highest score is assigned to the bot.
 If for some reason the bot is unable to perform that quest, it selects the one with the next-highest score, and so on.
 If no quests are available for the bot to select, this mod will first try allowing the bot to perform repeatable quests early (before the **questing.bot_questing_requirements.repeat_quest_delay** delay expires).
 If there are no available repeatable quests, this mod will then attempt to make the bot extract via [SAIN](https://hub.sp-tarkov.com/files/file/1062-sain-2-0-solarint-s-ai-modifications-full-ai-combat-system-replacement/).
 Finally, this mod will stop assigning new quests to the bot.